wojtek-rz/wojtek-rz.github.io/content/post/c/index.md

 ## Idea behind the syntax

-The syntax was designed to mimic the way the expressions are evaluated.
+**The syntax was designed to mimic the way the expressions are evaluated.**

-Every of the derived types starts with `int` (or any other basic type).
+Every of the derived types starts with **the basic type**.
-That's what the expression would evaluate to if we would fill the gaps.
+That's what the expression **would evaluate to** if we would fill the gaps.

 Let's look at each of the derived types and see how they are evaluated: